yuanronghhh/ghpage/static/articles/develop/python/python_publisher.md

     ftpURI = publishInfo["ftpURI"] if "ftpURI" in publishInfo else None zipPath = None
     binFiles = []

-    if not publishZIP and not publishFTP and not publishLocal: logging.warning("No files need copy, please give '-l' or '-z' or '-ftp' parameter.") return

     if not version:
         version = datetime.now().strftime("%Y%m%d%H%M")